collectives, curation, anthologies

 Museum of Forgotten Artifacts

-The Museum of Forgotten Artifacts is an installation that collects and exhibits objects from our past or artifacts from ancestors that we have lost or don’t have in our possession (anymore) – specific to the SWANA region.
-The project is a participatory collaboration and it is curated and facilitated by Knar Hovakimyan and Kamee Abrahamian.
+The Museum of Forgotten Artifacts is an installation that collects and exhibits objects from our past or ancestral artifacts that we have lost or don’t have in our possession (anymore) – specific to the SWANA region.
+The project is a participatory collaboration and it is curated and facilitated by Kamee Abrahamian and illustrated by Knar Hovakimyan.

-Our intention is to explore the ethereal and temporal qualities of physical/material artifacts by tuning into the sense of belonging they might evoke with their shared and respective ancestral lands, histories, and memory – for both participants and audiences.
-By facilitating relationships with inaccessible objects, we are generating a new sense of belonging with what those objects represent.
+Our intention is to explore the spiritual and temporal qualities of physical/material belongings, and the sense of belonging they might evoke for both participants and audiences with their shared and respective ancestral lands, histories, and memory.
+This allows us to dream up stories of the places we have never been but still feel like we belong to.
+It invites us to imagine into the everyday lives of our ancestors that we are out of touch with, the histories and memories that feel fragmented or absent.
+By facilitating relationships with inaccessible objects, we are generating a new sense of belonging with all that which those objects represent.

 QUEER MOTHERHOOD IS SPECULATIVE FICTION